Banks Peninsula: Economy

 Agriculture has been the main economic activity on Banks Peninsula historically.
 Mussel farming is carried out at several sites off the coast.
 Following the major earthquakes of 2010 and 2011, which affected Christchurch and Lyttelton (the harbour serving Christchurch), cruise ships were diverted to Akaroa Harbour.

+Governance

+The peninsula has two MPs in parliament; one representing the Banks Peninsula general electorate and one representing the Te Tai Tonga Māori electorate.
+For local government, the peninsula elects one city councillor to the governing body and several members to a community board.